Why is asset management important to fleet managers?

 1. Set the objectives

-These need to be aligned with the corporate objectives and when setting, consideration needs to be given to the aims, challenges, priorities and capabilities of the business.
+These need to be aligned with the corporate objectives and when setting, consideration needs to be given to the asset management challenges, aims, priorities and capabilities of the business.

 Ask yourself, what is the business trying to achieve and how should objectives in the asset management plan help achieve this?